 What does great engagement in the boardroom look like?

-Board members who experience particularly rewarding board meetings often talk about having had a great 'debate'.
+Any board member who experiences enriching board meetings may talk about having had a great 'debate'.
 Well, perhaps.
 Strictly defined, however, a debate is a contest with participants pitching two opposing and irreconcilable positions against each other.
 The result is a win for one side and a loss for the other.
-These are not characteristics of productive and satisfying board meetings.
+These are not characteristics of a productive and satisfying board meeting.

 So, what has happened in those particularly satisfying board meetings is not debate.
 It is most likely to have been a distinctly different mode of discourse, widely known as 'dialogue'.
 Dialogue involves deep, honest, inclusive, and respectful interaction among participants.
-It starts from the expectation that board members will bring different ways of seeing things and that they will engage in ways that lead to a more thorough understanding of those differences.
-And, as a consequence, boards will make better decisions.
+It starts from the expectation that board members will bring different ways of seeing things and that they will engage in a way that leads to a more thorough understanding of those differences.
+And, as a consequence, board member engagement will lead to better decision-making.

 Typically, definitions of dialogue describe it as '…shared inquiry, a way of thinking and reflecting together.'
 Dialogue seeks to harness the 'collective intelligence' of a group such that together, its members are more aware and smarter than they are on their own.
 (Isaacs, 1999, 11)

-Dialogue has numerous advantages over debate in the boardroom.
-For example, it:
+Dialogue has numerous advantages over debate for boards.
+This type of communication:

-- Increases the likelihood that everyone will be 'heard', regardless of status
+- Increases the likelihood that all board members will be 'heard', regardless of status

 - actively seeks a deeper understanding of each perspective (and, in the process, challenges generalisations and unsubstantiated assertions)

-- supports feelings (and a wider range of them) to be expressed
+- supports feelings (and a more comprehensive range of them) to be expressed

 - encourages greater honesty and openness